Functional Strength Training

 If posture and mobility is lacking we will perform partial deadlifts.
 If they struggle with the inchworm I would instead program knee push ups until they have the strength to perform a normal body weight pushup.

 If a broomstick overhead squat and inchworm is comfortably performed, mobility and strength is always good to go.

 Exercise Regression, Progression and Variation

-The workouts are very flexible, you can progress or regress any exercise to suite your ability.
+The workouts are very flexible in the way you can progress or regress any exercise to suite your ability.